Giancarlo Stanton Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have a 4.45 team ERA that ranks 20th among all league pitching staffs.
+- The Dodgers have the 21st-ranked team ERA across all MLB pitching staffs (4.48).

-- Dodgers pitchers combine to allow 71 total home runs at a clip of 1.2 per game (to rank 22nd in the league).
+- The Dodgers rank 23rd in baseball in home runs surrendered (75 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.